 How to choose cat bed?

 Cats sleep anywhere from 16 to 20 hours each day.
 In order to prevent your cat from spending its day sleeping on your bed, couch, or other pieces of furniture, you may want to purchase a cat bed.
 In order to choose a bed that your cat will enjoy, you should consider the material, size, and style of the bed.
 You may also want to try a few additional features.
-Once you have selected the perfect bed make sure that you situate it in a desirable location so that your cat will use their new bed.
+And if your cat tends to be the type thatâs always nearby, your cat following you from room to room or curling up wherever you are placing the bed in a spot close to your usual hangouts can make it more inviting.
+Once you have selected the perfect bed, make sure that you situate it in a desirable location so that your cat will use their new bed.

 Types of cat beds

 Because cats love to curl up and sleep wherever they can, there are many different kinds of cat beds available on the market.
-Do not worry about which one is the best – there is no ‘best’ cat bed.
-Instead, choose one that would suit your cat’s preferences and daily habits.
+Do not worry about which one is the best â there is no âbestâ cat bed.
+Instead, choose one that would suit your catâs preferences and daily habits.
 Below are a few options for the types of cat beds you can find.

 Pads/Cushions

 This type of cat bed is a cushion filled with soft and comfortable down.
-There are various fillings for this kind of cat bed – such as fleece or high-fibre polyester – but as long as it is plush and comfortable, it does not really matter!
+There are various fillings for this kind of cat bed â such as fleece or high-fibre polyester â but as long as it is plush and comfortable, it does not really matter!

 Pods